Amrita: Historical vedic religion and Hinduism

 When the danava Rahu disguised himself as a deva and sat in the clan's row to partake in consuming the nectar, Surya and Chandra alerted Mohini of his presence.
 Mohini sliced his head off with her Sudarshana Chakra, and continued to distribute the nectar to every single one of the devas, after which she assumed her true form of Narayana and defeated the asuras in a battle.

+In Ayurveda

+In Ayurvedic medicine, the term Amrita is frequently used to describe potent, life-giving herbs with rejuvenating (Rasayana) properties.
+In the foundational text, the Charaka Samhita, Amrita is a primary synonym for Guduchi (Tinospora cordifolia), which is an herb, celebrated for its immune-boosting and restorative rejuvenating qualities.
+The text classifies such herbs as vital for promoting longevity, vitality, and resilience against disease, mirroring the traditional concept of a life-preserving nectar in a clinical context.